The Lesson on Bloor Street

 And then it’s when I turned the corner onto Bloor that I saw her.
 A bag lady sitting on the sidewalk next to her meager possessions.
 Offices were closing for the day and steady streams of people briskly walked by.
 Intently she scanned their faces trying to make eye contact.
 But no one responded.
 Briefly ours met and I was overwhelmed.
 First by hopelessness.
 Then by helplessness knowing the only thing I could do was continue walking.

 Supper that night was a feast.
 My aunt Lily was a gourmet cook and I often bragged I could smell her cooking from the 401.
 We had a pleasant visit but my mind kept drifting to Gabriel.
 The bag lady.
 Images of homeless people living on city streets.
 All I could do was pray for them.
 And this continued into the morning.
-Walking on Bloor back to the conference, with head tilted slightly, I was consciously praying for the homeless until being jolted into reality.
-A tap on my shoulder by a street person begging for some change to buy toast and a cup of coffee.
+Walking on Bloor back to the conference, with head tilted slightly, I was consciously praying for the homeless but was jolted into reality by a tap on the shoulder.
+A street person begging for some change to buy toast and a cup of coffee.

 Quickly my mind shifted into gear.
 This was before the advent of late-night banks and corner money machines.
 All I had was a 20-dollar bill and it had to last for the week.
 After mumbling a regrettable apology, I faded into the distance.